modanhan/bullethellx-modding/docs/special_structs.md

 !!! info
     Metadata currently supports up to 64 fields.
-    Each instance is 12.8 KB, making it the largest struct in the game.
+    Each Metadata instance is 12.8 KB, making it the largest struct in the game.
+    If there are 10,000 entities with Metadata, the memory footprint is 128 MB.

 ## Ad-hoc